Ninja-Squad/ninja-squad.github.com/_posts/2015-05-28-angularjs-promises.md

 ## The Real Thing - You To Me Are Everything

 The previous version works fine, but it still has a design issue.
 The controller assumes that the service returns an `HttpPromise`.
-For some bizarre reason, AngularJS thought it would be a good idea if promises returned by the $http service were different than all the other promises: they would have additional `success()` and `error()` methods, that would basically do the same thing as `then()`, but in a different way:
+For some bizarre reason, AngularJS thought it would be a good idea if promises returned by the $http service were different than all the other `$q` promises: they would have additional `success()` and `error()` methods, that would basically do the same thing as `then()`, but in a different way: